 Capitalize on the rising popularity of remote work by creating a modern coworking space that addresses pain points of entrepreneurs.
 Pick a convenient location, build it out with highly sought after amenities, and consider local impact.

 As proof that we’re busier now than ever before, a whopping 1.9 billion Americans order restaurant takeout for meals.
-Create a meal prep service to make people’s lives easier and cater to specialized diets (keto, vegan, whole30) to appease distinct lifestyles.
+Start a meal prep service to make people’s lives easier and cater to specialized diets (keto, vegan, Whole30) to appease distinct lifestyles.

 Creating a startup focused on reducing food waste could not only earn you some serious funding, but also positively change the food system and help save grocery stores and restaurants money.